superbrothers/kubernetes-docs/kubectl.md

 * [kubectl explain](kubectl_explain.md)	 - Documentation of resources
 * [kubectl expose](kubectl_expose.md)	 - Take a replication controller, service, deployment or pod and expose it as a new Kubernetes Service
 * [kubectl get](kubectl_get.md)	 - Display one or many resources
+* [kubectl kustomize](kubectl_kustomize.md)	 - Build a kustomization target from a directory or a remote url.
 * [kubectl label](kubectl_label.md)	 - Update the labels on a resource
 * [kubectl logs](kubectl_logs.md)	 - Print the logs for a container in a pod
 * [kubectl options](kubectl_options.md)	 - Print the list of flags inherited by all commands